 Keep pictures of you at your absolute best close at hand

 Always remind yourself of how far you’ve already come.
 It’s a reminder that everything was worth it.
 Every time you look at that picture just think of what you can achieve if you keep going.
 The results and progress can be twice as good in the next few months.

 Consistency is key but variety is essential

 Worried you’ll get bored of continuous training?
 Mix it up a little.
 Add running to your week.
 Not just endurance but also interval training.
 Take on triple workouts.
-Swap endurance for standard.
-Standard for strength.
 Test your willpower and go vegan for month.
 Whatever adds variety to your routine and keeps you engaged and pumped to keep going, try it.
 You’ll end up enjoying it too.

 Forgive yourself if you slip-up